Zhaohq96/RAiSD-AI-performance-evaluation/README.md

 ## About
 This repository contains all information for reproducing the evaluation results in the paper "".
 In the paper, we evaluated how RAiSD-AI tools perform on detection of natural selection, more specifically, we compared RAiSD-AI against the tools diploS/HIC, SURFDAWave, T-REx and the CNN presented by Nguembang Fadja et.al.

-To facilitate our comparison, we used the tools from the repositories provided in their articals
+We used the tools from the repositories provided in their articals, to facilitate our comparison, we did some minor modifications and provided extra scripts to prepare the input data aligned with RAiSD-AI.
+The details are as following:

-## Declaration
-For standardizing experimental setups and replicating the comparison results, we modified the source codes of the following tools and provide the modified tools in the repository.
 ### diploS/HIC
 Citation: _Kern, A. D., & Schrider, D. R. (2018). diploS/HIC: an updated approach to classifying selective sweeps.
 G3: Genes, Genomes, Genetics, 8(6), 1959-1970._